-CAs under the ePKI must use CARL/CRL extensions in accordance with the ITU-T X.509, Baseline Requirements, and RFC 5280.
+The CRL extensions and CRL entry extensions in the CRLs (or CARLs) issued by CAs must comply with the ITU-T X.509, Baseline Requirements and RFC 5280.

 7.3 OCSP Profile

 The CA providing an OCSP service shall specify the OCSP version number and the used standards of OCSP extensions.
 The URL of the OCSP service shall be able to be obtained from the authority information access extension.